hexojs/site/source/docs/configuration.md

 ### Include/Exclude Files or Folders

-In the config file, set the include/exclude key to make hexo explicitly process or ignore certain files/folders.
-You can use [glob expressions](https://github.com/micromatch/micromatch#extended-globbing) for path matching.
+Use the following options to explicitly process or ignore certain files/folders.
+Support [glob expressions](https://github.com/micromatch/micromatch#extended-globbing) for path matching.

+`include` and `exclude` options only apply to the `source/` folder, whereas `ignore` option applies to all folders.

 Setting | Description
 --- | ---
-`include` | Hexo by default ignores hidden files and folders (including files and folders with a name that start with an underscore, with an exception*), but setting this field will make Hexo process them.
+`include` | Include hidden files (including files/folders with a name that start with an underscore, with an exception*) `exclude` | Exclude files/folders
-`exclude` | Hexo process will ignore files list under this field.
+`ignore` | Ignore files/folders

 Examples:
 ```yaml